Cite It

 See these resources to learn how to use this style.

-MLA Format
+MLA Style

 Find the handbook at the library or explore the linked websites to learn how to use this style.

-Style Guides
+Style Guide

 Links

-MLA Style Homepage
+- MLA Style Homepage

 The authority on MLA style and the current edition of the MLA Handbook.

-MLA Formatting & Style Guide
+- MLA Formatting & Style Guide

 Thorough, user-friendly description of MLA style from the OWL at Purdue.

-Example MLA Citation
+Example MLA Citations

 See the style guide for more complete and specific rules.
-You may also notice that all citations in this research guide are in MLA Style.
+You may also notice that all citations in this research guide are in MLA style.

 In-Text Citation